snprajwal/snprajwal.github.io/content/blog/gsoc-journey/index.md

     - `patsubst` stands for "pattern substitute".
 With `proto_files` as the input string, match any pattern (`%`) and replace it with `M%=$(import_path)`, where the `%` refers to the matched pattern.
     - `subst` ignores whitespaces, so `$() $()` is a nifty way to define a whitespace instantaneously.
 Simply take the output string of the previous command, and replace all spaces with commas.

 Boom!
-I now had a comma-separated list of flags for every single `.proto` file that I could directly use as `$(proto_opts)` in my Make target.
+I now have a comma-separated list of flags for every single `.proto` file that I can directly use as `$(proto_opts)` in my Make target.

 ## Bless you, proto.Message
 The next hiccup was dealing with 73 different struct types offered by each of the `.pb.go` files.
 There were a few ways to deal with this: